 Excursions to areas of interest are conducted during the year.

-To foster an interest in history amongst primary students, the Society organises an annual History Prize competition.
+To foster an interest in history amongst primary students, the Society organises an annual Primary School History Prize competition.
 The Senior Secondary Ratcliff History Prize of $200 is awarded to students selected by six schools.
 Additionally, an annual prize of $500 is awarded to a first-year history student currently studying at the Launceston campus of the University of Tasmania.